mickfuzz/makecode-platformer-101/learningDimensions.md

 ## 21st Century Skills
 ***21st Century Skills including Digital Literacies*** To an extent, in keeping with the broad definitions of 21st Century Skills, this final section is a bit of a catch all to hold some of the learning skills not covered in previous sections.
 There certain elements of key 21st Century Skills like communication, collaboration, critical thinking and creativity are covered the design practices.

+The topic of **digital and web literacy** is broad. ]The web literacy project by Mozilla maps it well](https://foundation.mozilla.org/en/initiatives/web-literacy/
+).
+Certain very
-The topic of **digital literacy** is also broad and mapped well by Mozilla.
-There are certain very specific digital skills that are well suited to the kind of collaborative and digital game making outlined in this programme.
+specific digital skills that are well suited to the kind of collaborative and digital game making outlined in this programme are listed at the end of this section.

 ### Developing Shared Practices and Vocabulary
 The process of working on a joint project involves the development of shared understanding of the problem being worked on.
 This may involve checking working concepts by advancing them and questioning meaning of other's expression.
 This may also include advancing new understandings of concepts or processes being worked with.

 * Requesting or offering help in solving problems

 ### Joint Problem Solving and Development of Understanding
 Closely linked to collaborative production above.
 Example behaviours include: